mikelevins/folio2/README.md

 - an extensible contructor function for arbitrary values
 - extensible comparison functions

-folio incorporates and depends on Zach Beabe's Quicklisp, and on three other libraries available through Quicklisp:
+folio incorporates and depends on Zach Beane's Quicklisp, and on three other libraries available through Quicklisp:

 * **FSet**, is Scott Burson's library of efficient pure-functional